wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/intro-power-automate-buttons/includes/4-trigger-tokens.md

 given moment.

-When you run a flow from a virtual button on a smart phone, the date, time and the current address where the phone is located are automatically available for use.
+When you run a flow from a virtual button on a smart phone, the date, time, and the current address where the phone is located are automatically available for use.
 You can use these trigger tokens to build useful flows that will minimize repetitive tasks such as providing your location to someone or tracking how much time you spent on a particular job/service call.

-Here are the list of the button trigger tokens that are available for you to use when creating your button flows.
+Here is the list of the button trigger tokens that are available for you to use when creating your button flows.

 | Parameter        | Description                                                                     |